Seven Step Speaking Course

 If you can start with a powerful sentence and finish with one, so much the better.
 The former will catch the attention of the audience and the latter will indicate you’ve finished.
 You may then even get a round of applause!

-In summary, the speech should be constructed as in the diagram below:
+In summary, the speech should be constructed as below:

 Body – Part 1